yadleinc/plugins-desktop/README.rst

 How plugins work
 ................
-A plugin is a standalone program that runs predefined actions when the user invokes the plugin for and individual file or a group of selected files.
+A plugin is a standalone program that runs predefined actions when the user invokes it for and individual file or a group of selected files.

 The plugin code can accept optional, configurable arguments as command line parameters, e.g. ``sys.argv`` in Python or ``$1 $2...`` in Bash.